 - Poor quality inbound links and broken links can take a significant toll on your search rankings.
 If your website is linked to multiple links that lead to a poor quality content or low authority websites, then this results in higher spam score.
 So, it is important to know your spam score, get rid of poor inbound links and improve your website’s authority.
 On the other hand, broken links can leave your visitors with a very upsetting experience.
 This not only leads to a fall in the rate of user-friendliness, but it directly impacts the SEO of your content.
 Hence, with the help of online tools, find out the broken links and fix them up or remove them altogether.

 - Social media is very crucial for all your optimization efforts.
 Content can be presented on social media platforms in the form of audios, visuals, infographics and other forms of media.
 The shorter and crispier your data representation, the more it attracts attention.
 People might wonder how is social media related to SEO, but it affects your rankings directly as well as indirectly.
 Social media is a platform that helps to spread your content.
 The more the content is being spread, the more people view it, the more it gains popularity, the more are the chances of the content appearing higher on search rankings.
 It leads to an organic and natural link building.

-In today’s dynamic world, it is not enough to set up top class SEO strategies and be done with it.
-Regular Search engine optimization analysis of your content and your competitor’s content is very important to keep yourself updated with the new trends that are gaining popularity, trends that had been outdated and the potential trends of the upcoming times.
+In today’s dynamic world, it is not enough to set up top-class SEO strategies and be done with them.
+Regular Search engine optimization analysis of your content and your competitor’s content is very important to keep yourself updated with the new trends that are gaining popularity, trends that had been outdated, and the potential trends of the upcoming times.
 As they say, change is the only constant, and what doesn’t change for the good, gets stagnated and gets killed.